zer0cache/matic-docs/docs/zkEVM/protocol/incentive-mechanism.md

 ![% of batch fee variation when batches below the time target dominate the sequence](figures/08l2-batches-below-time-target.png)

-To summarise, the admin can tune the reaction of `batchFee` variable re-adjustments by adjusting `veryBatchTimeTarget` and `multiplierBatchFee`.
+To summarize, the admin can tune the reaction of `batchFee` variable re-adjustments by adjusting `veryBatchTimeTarget` and `multiplierBatchFee`.
 The values set during the contract's initialization are listed below:

 - `batchFee` = 1018 (1 MATIC).
 - `veryBatchTimeTarget` = 30 minutes.
 - `multiplierBatchFee` = 1002.

-## Admin Role

-Admin is an Ethereum account that controls the contract, but **it is planned to be removed in the future**.
-It is the only account in the contract that can call the following functions;

-- `setTrustedSequencer`
-- `setForceBatchAllowed`
-- `setTrustedSequencerURL`
-- `setTrustedAggregator`
-- `setTrustedAggregatorTimeout`
-- `setPendingStateTimeout`
-- `setMultiplierBatchFee`
-- `setVeryBatchTimeTarget`
-- `setAdmin`
-- `deactivateEmergencyState`